forestryio/forestry.io/hugo/content/blog/hugo-and-jekyll-compared.md

 ## Hugo

 Hugo is a static site generator written in Go.
-It was founded by Steve Francia in 2013, but these days its development is community-driven, led by Bjørn Erik Pedersen.
+Hugo is created by Steve Francia and Bjørn Erik Pedersen.
+The development is currently lead by the Norwegian.

 Started in 2013, Hugo has quickly grown to become the second most popular SSG with over 24k stars on GitHub